-The A380 is favoured by airlines like Emirates and offers a doubledecker plane.
+The A380 is favored by airlines like Emirates and offers a doubledecker plane.
 It’s hugely spacious, quiet, stable (with an anti-turbulence system), has onboard showers (Emirates, Etihad), Onboard bar (Emirates, Etihad, Qatar) has stylish lighting and a tail camera, viewable from seat.

 The seating in economy is very dense and the cabin pressures not quite as good, compared to 787, 350 but it still better than older planes.
 Airlines that fly this plane include; Asiana, Air France, British Airways which I have reviewed in Business Class and First, China Southern, Etihad, see my Business Class Review and , Emirates which I have also reviewed in Business Class and Emirates First, Korean, Lufthansa, Malaysia, Singapore, Qatar which I have reviewed in Business Class & First and Qantas.

-A350 Vs B787
+A350 vs. B787

 The A350 competes more with the B777 than the B787 – the two long-range, wide-bodied, twin-engine aircraft are often compared one to another since they feature the aviation industry’s newest gadgets and technologies.
 They both offer a big saving in fuel costs relative to the number of passengers they carry, which makes them very popular with carriers.

-Carbon fibre composites are also stronger than aluminium, which allows the skin of a B787 or A350 to tolerate a higher degree of pressurization.
+Carbon fiber composites are also stronger than aluminum, which allows the skin of a B787 or A350 to tolerate a higher degree of pressurization.
 At high altitudes, there is less pressure in the outside air and thus less oxygen available in a given breath, hence why conditioned air is pumped (or ‘pressurized’) into an aircraft to simulate a lower altitude inside the cabin and create a survivable and comfortable environment above 14,000 ft (4,300 m).
 While conventional aircraft are pressurized at 8,000 ft (or 2,400 m), the Boeing 787 Dreamliner and the Airbus A350 are pressurized to 6,000 ft (or 1,800 m).
 This 2000 ft (or 600 m) which means that there is more oxygen and moisture in the air inside a B787 and A350, resulting in a noticeable increase in passenger comfort.
 This higher cabin pressure reduces the risk of dry eyes and skin, headaches, severe jetlag, respiratory problems, and the formation of blood clots in deep veins (deep venous thrombosis).

-The A350 has a tail camera while the B787 doesn’t have one.
+The A350 has a tail camera, while the B787 doesn’t have one.
 I am one of those passengers who likes to follow the plane’s movements on the TV screen as it takes off or lands, so the A350 is clearly the winner here.
 In addition, I am a nervous flyer, and having a wide, frontal view via the tail camera instead of the narrow side view via the window eases my anxiety and makes me feel more relaxed.
 It has to be noted that the A350 tail camera is offered as an option by Airbus to its customers, and Singapore Airlines is so far the only airline that has decided not to install one.

 The B787 features the largest windows in the industry, about 65 percent bigger than a standard airline window.
-And Boeing took it even one step further by providing first-of-its-kind touch pad controls to electronically dim the windows on the B787.
+And Boeing took it even one step further by providing first-of-its-kind touchpad controls to electronically dim the windows on the B787.
 Despite this fancy feature, which is fun the first time you try it out, I am not a fan of the B787’s electro-chromatic dimmable windows and prefer the A350’s old-fashioned, pull-down blinds (albeit the A350’s windows are not as large as on the B787).
 The problem with the Dreamliner is that it can take up to 5 minutes to dim or brighten your window.
-Also, in some airlines (such as British Airways) the cabin crew has the option to electronically dim all windows at once and you can’t override that command at your own seat.
+Also, in some airlines (such as British Airways), the cabin crew has the option to electronically dim all windows at once, and you can’t override that command at your own seat.
 In addition, the shutter-less windows remain translucent at their darkest setting, although they can be dimmed sufficiently for sleep and watching videos.
 Apparently, I am not the only one who dislikes the B787’s dimmed windows since some airlines have retro-fitted pull-down blinds over their Dreamliner’s windows.

-The fuselage of an A350 is around 5 inches or 13 centimetres wider than its counterpart of the Boeing 787 Dreamliner.
+The fuselage of an A350 is around 5 inches or 13 centimeters wider than its counterpart of the Boeing 787 Dreamliner.
 It may not sound like a major difference, but with nine seats abreast in Economy Class – the current standard configuration in both aircraft types – the extra half inch or 1,4 cm per seat in the A350 does make the flight experience more comfortable.
-However, that difference may soon turn out in the favour of the Dreamliner since Air Caraibes will be the first airline to install 10 seats per row in its A350 planes, which will be worse than 9 abreast on the Dreamliner and might be the new trend for the A350.
+However, that difference may soon turn out in favor of the Dreamliner since Air Caraibes will be the first airline to install 10 seats per row in its A350 planes, which will be worse than 9 abreast on the Dreamliner and might be the new trend for the A350.

-A380 Vs A350 Vs B787
+A380 vs. A350 vs. B787